-As described in Notes 2 and 20 to the consolidated financial statements, the Company has two principal revenue streams, tangible product sales and services.
-For the year ended December 31, 2023, the Company's net revenues were \$3,650.8 million.
+As described in Notes 2 and 20 to the consolidated financial statements, the Company has two principal revenue streams, tangible product sales and services and software.
+For the year ended December 31, 2024, the Company's net revenues were \$3,772.2 million.
 Net revenues are recognized based on the satisfaction of performance obligations under the terms of a contract.
 A performance obligation is a promise in a contract to transfer control of a distinct product or to provide a service, or a bundle of products or services, to a customer.
 Product sales involve contracts with a single performance obligation.
 Transfer of control typically occurs when goods are shipped from the Company's facilities or at other predetermined control transfer points (for instance, destination terms).
-Service offerings include inspection, maintenance and repair, aftermarket, design and installation and locksmith services, as well as software as a service solutions.
-Unlike the single performance obligation to ship a product or bundle of products, revenue recognition related to services is delayed until the service based performance obligations are satisfied
+Services and software offerings include inspection, maintenance and repair, aftermarket, design and installation and locksmith services, as well as on-premise, software maintenance and software as a service solutions.
+Unlike the single performance obligation to ship a product or bundle of products, revenue related to services is recognized when the service based performance obligations are satisfied.